cdoswald/missile-intercepts/README.md

   </a>
 </p>

-Additional missile simulations can be created by adding new columns to the right of the existing simulations.
+Additional simulations can be created by adding new columns to the right of the existing simulations.

 ### Running the Model